North, to Alaska, is Spring Break Destination for Ithaca College Accounting Students

 For more information on the Volunteer Tax & Loan Program, visit www.abdc.org/programs/vtlp.

-Originally published in Media Relations: North, to Alaska, is Spring Break Destination for Ithaca College Accounting Students.
+Originally published in IC News: North, to Alaska, is Spring Break Destination for Ithaca College Accounting Students.